Nathan-Groves/3013-Algorithms-Groves/Assignments/P01/README.md

 ### Nathan Groves
 ### Description:

-This program reads in data from json file into AVL trees and linked lists to compare search complexity time with each other.
+This program reads in data from a json file into AVL trees and linked lists to compare search complexity times with each other.
+Primarily, this is to showcase and print the superior O(log n) search comparisons and times of AVL trees.

 ### Files